UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Settings of CFG

 \section{Settings of CFG}

-As shown in Table~\ref{tab:CFG}, the performance of Show-o drops significantly without CFG, resulting in images that lack semantic information.
-Additionally, the appropriate use of CFG further enhances the sampling performance of Show-o Turbo, particularly for sampling steps of 4 or more.
+As shown in Table~\ref{tab:CFG}, the appropriate use of CFG further enhances the sampling performance of UniCMs, particularly for sampling steps of 4 or more.
+Additionally, the performance of Show-o drops significantly without CFG, resulting in images that lack semantic information.